Here is the programme for our 2026 Annual Teachers and Advisers Conference to give you an idea of what to expect.

 This session provides the blueprint for using Generative AI as a collaborative partner to streamline your planning and generate inclusive, high-impact teaching materials that elevate the student experience.

-Psychosocial and Psychoanalytic Studies: Title and description to be confirmed
+Psychosocial and Psychoanalytic Studies: Understanding and Working with Self-harming Adolescents

 Sociology and Criminology: Wortley Hall (the Workers’ Stately Home): Rethinking Heritage Studies